 All About Therapy

 Psychotherapy offers a place of safety and non-judgement for a young person.
 They can bring with them a whole range of feelings from rage to sadness, anxiety and despondency will be received with a thoughtful understanding.
+A place for reflection and thinking is established together.
 Either through playing or talking-more often for teenagers, psychotherapy aims to understand what is happening for the young person that is causing them to struggle or suffer.
 The young person can play or speak freely about whatever is on their minds.
 Through a psychoanalytic understanding, emotions and issues get worked through and understood, leading to healthier emotional development.
 A non directive approach is applied, meeting the young person where they are, with no expectations placed upon them.
 In this setting, the young person will learn about themselves, their identity and their patterns of behaviour.
 Links and connections and insights are made over the course of therapy that can to help to ameliorate emotional and behavioural challenges.